loathers/autoscend/README.md

 ## Two Crazy Random Summer

-The recommended class/sign combination for running sl\_ascend in TCRS is Sauceror/Blender.
+The recommended class/sign combination for running autoscend in TCRS is Sauceror/Blender.
 Other signs should work okay too, but they won't have any special support (like automatic diet, or using certain nice cheap potions).